Local Prediction Pools

 The decision maker uses the caliper method with natural scaling.
 Since the $\mathcal{DM}$ does not have a strong a priori opinion about which values to select she runs through a selection of values that she thinks are reasonable, and then selects the caliper width at each time point that has historically yielded the best predictions for the local pool, as shown in Figure \ref{dynamic_cal_bikes}.
 The same approach is used to select caliper widths for the local optimization based pool.

-Figure \ref{fig:bikeshare_final} shows cumulative log scores of the one-day-ahead predictions for all methods.
-The global optimization-based pool initially performs slightly better than the local pools, but as a greater number of past local predictions become available the local pools start to outperform the global pool.
+Figure \ref{fig:bikeshare_final} shows cumulative log scores of the one-day-ahead predictions for all methods relative to the equal weights method.
+The global optimization-based pool initially performs similarly to the local pools, but as a greater number of past local predictions become available the local pools start to outperform the global pool.
 The equal weights scheme performs poorly.
 The totals from Figure \ref{fig:bikeshare_final} can be found in Table \ref{table:all_bikes}.